bruxy70/Irrigation-with-display/README.md

 It is using the [2.4 inch Nextion display](https://www.banggood.com/Nextion-NX3224T024-2_4-Inch-Man-machine-Interface-HMI-Screen-Kernel-In-English-p-1105052.html?utm_campaign=19381694_november&utm_content=2635&p=@K220219381694201802&cur_warehouse=CN).

-### Additional features

-There are two more "nice to have" features:
-1. The display has 2 pages.
-I made it so it does change the page on each refresh (every 5 seconds).
-This is optional, you can make it either to show one page only.
-Or to flip the page on touching the screen (this can be easily done directly from the NextionEditor, without any programming).
-2. On my Home Assistant, I also have a sensor showing whether somebody is home.
-When the alarm is on, nobody is home - so I am turning off the display light.
-And I only update the information when the display is on.
-This is entirely optional.
-3. I also display the internet time, using ESPHome's time service.

 ### Source files

 - **display_weather.yaml** - this is the main file - the actual ESPHome configuration